 It’s possible that ashwagandha has a calming effect on anxiety symptoms when compared to the drug lorazepam (a sedative and anxiety medication).

-One study in the Indian Journal of Medical Research found the herb to have strong potential as a treatment option for rheumatoid arthritis.
+One study in the found the herb to have strong potential as a treatment option for rheumatoid arthritis.

 Ashwagandha may have a variety of benefits to heart health, including treating: